Rosemead, California: Savannah Pioneer Cemetery

 Before the Civil War, many Southern families settled in El Monte, then called Lexington.
 The community of Rosemead, then called Savannah, is located adjacent to El Monte and is situated above the water table.
 The slightly elevated land made it the logical alternative as the burial site for residents of swampy Lexington.
 The first known burial was in 1846, five years before most of the settlers arrived.
 Today the 41/2 acre cemetery, with 200 plots remaining of its original 3,000, is privately owned by the El Monte Cemetery Association.
 When the City of Rosemead started to widen Valley Boulevard in the 1920s, construction crews unearthed dozens of corpses outside the fence of the cemetery.
 The majority of the skeletons were reburied in a mass grave inside the cemetery proper, but some were so deteriorated that the workers left them undisturbed and simply paved over them so that there are more graves scattered under Valley Boulevard and beneath adjacent area businesses.
 The area also was a Native American burial ground before the bodies of settlers filled the cemetery.

 Savannah Pioneer Cemetery is located at the intersection of Mission Drive and Valley Boulevard.
 It is reputed to be the oldest Protestant cemetery in Los Angeles County.
 The El Monte Cemetery Association, incorporated in 1920, is responsible for the maintenance and upkeep of the cemetery.
 The association's funding comes from private donations and fundraising activities.

 Commerce

 A small portion of the Montebello Town Center is actually located within Rosemead city limits.
 It features major department stores, smaller shops and a small food court.
 The boundary line between Montebello and Rosemead runs through the eastern end of the shopping mall.
 Policing is provided by the City of Montebello.

 There is an Asian shopping center on Garvey Avenue in Rosemead, formerly The Diamond Square Shopping Center, featuring many restaurants and many Chinese shops.
-Nearby is The Square Supermarket featuring Korean and Vietnamese foods.
-Rosemead Square Shopping Center is located on Rosemead Boulevard near the South El Monte and El Monte city limits.
+Now called, The Square, it houses a GW Supermarket.
+Rosemead Place, housing a Target, is located on Rosemead Boulevard near the South El Monte and El Monte city limits.

 Media

 Rosemead community news are covered on the San Gabriel Valley Tribune which is a paid daily newspaper and Mid-Valley News and Rosemead Reader, which are community weeklies.

+The 2025 independent drama film Rosemead, directed by Eric Lin and starring Lucy Liu, is based on a true story regarding events that took place in the city.